PlasmaPHP/driver-mysql/README.md

 The driver supports setting a connection charset through the driver options, it should be noted that the default is `utf8mb4` (UTF-8), which is a character set you should use all the way through.

+It should also be noted, that MySQL versions, which support the `FOUND_ROWS` flag, can return a non-zero value when using `StreamQueryResultInterface::getAffectedRows()` for `SELECT` queries.

 # Getting Started
 You can install this component by using `composer`.
 The command is